 Western blot analysis revealed that basal and luminal-derived organoids retain features associated with basal and luminal primary cells [1].

 LAB MEDIA: Figure 4B - Authors, could you provide a separate version of figure 4B without the “B” label for the video?
 If you have flattened this figure, please submit it in its original file format as unflattened, layered images so that different components can be emphasized in the video.
+In Response to 6.1.1 we have also removed the B label.

 Basal-derived organoids express higher levels of the basal marker cytokeratin 5… [1], whereas luminal-derived organoids express higher levels of the luminal marker cytokeratin 8 [2].